LearnersGuild/curriculum-app/modules/Terminal-Basics/exercises/Environment-Variables-And-PATH.md

   EXAMPLE_VARIABLE='Variables are so cool!'
 ```

 Access the new variable with the command `echo` and place a `$` in front of the variable.
-The `$` means you are accessing the variable instead of setting it.
+The `$` means you are accessing a variable and not printing a literal value.
 The `echo` command is a very simple UNIX program that just prints its arguments to the standard output (STDOUT), so you will see the value printed on the next line.

 Access your newly set variable: